 Upon separation from the United States Navy, Boyle returned to college at Ball State University, to continue vocal studies with his teacher from Susquehanna, Dr. Jeffrey Ballard, who was then on faculty at BSU.
 While at Ball State, he studied conducting with Dr. Douglas Amman, Dr. Jeffrey Carter, Dr. Robert Kvam, and Dr. Jeffrey Pappas.
 He served at associate conductor of the Ball State University Chamber Choir and the associate artistic director of the Masterworks Chorale, a regional community chorus, for which he composed several choral works.

 Boyle completed doctoral work at the Mason Gross School of the Arts, the arts conservatory at Rutgers, The State University of New Jersey.
 He served on faculty, conducting the historic Rutgers University Choir, and assisted his teacher, Dr. Patrick Gardner, with the Rutgers University Glee Club, the Kirkpatrick Choir, and Gardner’s New York chorus, The Riverside Choral Society.
-Upon graduation he began his full time collegiate career at Millersville University of Pennsylvania, founding the Marauder Men’s Glee Club, leading successful recruitment tours, and organizing a joint performance with the Bach Choir of Bethlehem.
+Upon graduation he began his full time collegiate career at Millersville University of Pennsylvania.

 Boyle serves the American Choral Directors Association at the state and divisional level.
 He is the ACDA PA College and University Repertoire and Standards Chair and the Men’s Choir R & S Chair for the Eastern Division.
 In addition, he is assisting in the planning of the 2016 Eastern Division Convention to be held in Boston, Massachusetts.
 Boyle is also proud to serve Phi Mu Alph Sinfonia as the Deputy Province Governor of Province 39.

-Louis Bergonzi is the Daniel J. Perrino Chair in Music Education, and Professor of Orchestral Conducting at the University of Illinois, where he specializes in conducting and string education and is Music Director/Conductor of the University of Illinois Philharmonia.
-Prior to his appointment at Illinois in 2005, for 17 years he was on the music education faculty at the Eastman School of Music.
-While at Eastman he was Director of the Rochester-Eastman Urban String Project, a multifaceted program for preparing studio and group string teachers for work in urban settings.
-He was string specialist and orchestra conductor for the Lexington (Massachusetts) Public Schools and President of the American String Teachers Association (1998-2000).
+Louis Bergonzi is Professor at the University of Illinois-Chicago, where he is Head of Music and directs the UIC Orchestra.
+Previous positions have included Professor and Daniel J. Perrino Chair in Music Education at the University of Illinois Urbana-Champaign, where he specialized in conducting and string education; and at the Eastman School of Music, where he was on the Music Education Faculty and served as Director of the Rochester-Eastman Urban String Project, a multifaceted program for preparing studio and group string teachers for work in urban settings.
+His career as began as Gr.
+4-12 string specialist and orchestra conductor for the Lexington (Massachusetts) Public Schools.
+From 1998-2000, he served as President of the American String Teachers Association (1998-2000).